Carly Leonard headshot

 B.A., Psychology and Economics, Rutgers University, 2002

-Dr. Leonard is an Assistant Professor in the Department of Psychology, with an interest in understanding how perceptual and cognitive mechanisms interact to create subjective experience and influence behavior.
+Dr. Leonard is an Assistant Professor in the Department of Psychology, with an interest in understanding how perceptual and attentional mechanisms interact to create subjective experience and influence behavior.
 Specifically, her laboratory employs psychophysics, EEG/ERP, and eye-tracking methodologies to investigate how current goals and previous experiences modulate visual perception and behavior.
-This work includes basic research on typical adults, as well as studies that aim to uncover the specific mechanisms that vary in atypical populations.
-In particular, she has investigated visual attention and working memory in people with schizophrenia.
+Currently, her Laboratory for Integrative Vision is focused on studies that investigate the attentional and inhibitory mechanisms that underlie individual differences in eye movement behavior.
+Dr. Leonard also has done extensive studies about how these mechanisms may vary in people with schizophrenia.

 Prior to her arrival at the University of Colorado, Dr. Leonard conducted research at the University of California, Davis with Dr. Steve Luck and collaborated extensively with Dr. Jim Gold at the University of Maryland School of Medicine.
 She received her PhD from Johns Hopkins in 2008, working with Dr. Howard Egeth in the Department of Psychological and Brain Sciences.
-She completed her undergraduate work at Rutgers University in 2002, receiving BAs in Psychology and Economics, with a minor in Cognitive Science.
+She completed her undergraduate work in Psychology and Economics at Rutgers University in 2002, while also completing a minor in Cognitive Science and working with Dr. Zenon Pylyshyn.

 Leonard, C. J., Balestreri, A., & Luck, S. J. (2015).
 Interactions between space-based and feature-based attention.
 Journal of Experimental Psychology: Human Perception and Performance, 41(1), 11-16.